andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/swift-optionals-dont-forget-to-unwrap.md

 ---
 There is a compiler error that throws me off every time I see it.
 It takes the form,

-> &#8216;ClassName?&#8217; does not have a member named &#8216;memberName&#8217;
+> &#8216;ClassName?' does not have a member named &#8216;memberName'

-This can happen when you&#8217;ve declared a variable as an optional, but forget to _unwrap_ that optional when you attempt to call a method on it.
+This can happen when you've declared a variable as an optional, but forget to _unwrap_ that optional when you attempt to call a method on it.

 For example, given this class definition: